migfernandes01/migfernandes01/README.md

 ## Hi there, I'm Miguel 👋
 I am a full stack developer from Portugal 🇵🇹, based in the United States 🇺🇸.
-Currently I am a software engineer at [Outreach](https://www.outreach.io/).
+Currently I am a senior software engineer at [Outreach](https://www.outreach.io/).

 **Languages and tools:**